jeek-on-git/PSHostFile/README.md

 ## Overview

-The Windows' Hosts file stores 'host entries'; an IP Address and hostname combination that is used by the OS to resolve hostnames to IP Addresses.
+The Windows' Hosts file stores 'host entries'; an IP Address and hostname combination that is used by the OS to resolve host names to IP Addresses.

 The Host Entry uses a standard text format: `IPAddress Hostname # Comment`.
 Note, the comment is not mandatory and only the first two parts, `IPAddress` and `HostName` are required.